javibr/OpenStack-And-SFC/README.md

 ![A picture of SFC](https://www.sdxcentral.com/wp-content/uploads/2016/02/MKT2014097243EN_fig03.jpg)

-If you are still intereste in what you saw, I encourage you to take a look to my thesis.
+If you are still interested in what you have seen, I encourage you to take a look to my thesis.